How to Get Around Bangkok: BTS, MRT, Boats & Local Transport Explained

 I spent my childhood in Phrom Phong in the 1990s, when Sukhumvit was dense, chaotic, and defined almost entirely by traffic.
 There was no BTS, no mega malls, and very few high-rise condominiums.
 Emporium was the first major mall in the area.
 Everything else felt low, slow, and congested.
 During bad rush hours, it could take nearly two hours to travel from Phrom Phong to Nana—barely two kilometers.
 You could reach Pattaya in the same amount of time.

 When the BTS Skytrain launched in the late 1990s, it felt surreal.
 In the beginning, rides were free as the system was tested and the public eased into using it.
-The initial lines were short—On Nut to Mo Chit, plus the Silom Line intersecting at Siam—but even in that limited form, it changed daily life immediately.
+The initial lines were short—On Nut to Mo Chit, plus the Silom Line intersecting at Siam—but even in that limited form, it changed the experience of getting around Bangkok immediately.
 A trip that once took hours suddenly took ten minutes.
-It was clean, electric, and didn’t add to the heavy smog Bangkok was already infamous for.
+It was clean, electric, and didn’t add to the heavy smog the city was already infamous for.

 Over time, the MRT followed, canal boats were upgraded, buses modernized, and rail lines now connect both major airports.
 Bangkok today has one of the most varied urban transport systems in Southeast Asia—but most visitors only experience a fraction of it.